School of Art Student Guide

 - Apply for Commonwealth Assistance – for domestic students who have been offered a Commonwealth Supported Place

-- Enrol online in courses for 2018
+- Enrol online in courses

 International Students - Please note if you are an international student, you are required to register with Global Experience Office before you can enrol online.
 Your access to the enrolment online system is blocked until you register.